to the Past

 in comparison to another time period perhaps," Theresa inquired,

-thinking the last two choice of words in his sentence were a bit odd.
+thinking the last two choice of words in his sentence a bit odd.

-out, so mesmerized by Theresa that he wasn't even able to think
+out, so mesmerized by Theresa -- unable to even think straight,

-straight, wasn't capable of even keeping a big secret like that.
+incapable of keeping a big secret like that.

 of the severity of his huge verbal blunder.
-Meanwhile, Theresa was
+Meanwhile, Theresa looked

-looking at Leonard with a shocked expression of her own.
-But then, it
+at Leonard with a shocked expression of her own.
+But then, it clicked

-clicked with her: their clothing coupled with Leonard's claim lent a
+their clothing coupled with Leonard's claim lent a certain

-certain level of credence to the idea of them being from another
+level of credence to the idea; could they actually hail from another

-Stephanie again, as if she was expecting her to explain Len's bizarre
+Stephanie again, as if she expected her to explain Len's bizarre

 "What Len means is... umm... umm... we feel like we are from